Updated in 2023: Justin Seltzer, MD.

-Jellyfish (Scyphozoa) are delicate soft-bodied animals in the phylum Cnidaria.
-While they are found in virtually coastal water zones worldwide, jellyfish populations fluctuate greatly is association with ocean climate and perhaps other factors related to human interactions with the oceans.
-A 2012 publication in the journal Hydrobiologia suggests that jellyfish populations off the coast of California are on the rise.
-Despite their abundance globally, jellyfish are infrequently studied for their toxic effects on humans.
+Jellyfish is the general, common name for a variety of delicate, soft-bodied animals in the subphylum Medusozoa within the phylum Cnidaria.
+While they are found in virtually every coastal water zone worldwide, jellyfish populations fluctuate greatly with ocean climate and other factors.
+Jellyfish of all types are found across the world’s oceans in abundance.
+Despite this, they are infrequently studied for their toxic effects on humans.

 - What are the symptoms and signs of jellyfish envenomation?

 - What are the two main objectives in treating jellyfish envenomations?

 - True or false?
 Vinegar may be harmful when used to treat envenomation from species found on the coast of California.

 The thin tentacles that trail behind a jellyfish contain stinging structures called nematocysts.
 Nematocysts are harpoon-like structures that are tightly coiled and deploy upon physical contact.
 These nematocysts also contain venom, the contents of which can vary significantly between jellyfish species.
 Many of the most dangerous jellyfish venoms contain a complex mixture of enzymes, inflammatory mediators, polypeptides, neurotransmitters, among other components.

 Jellyfish stings are typically very painful and irritating to the contacted skin.
 Envenomation by certain species can cause more severe systemic symptoms, rarely becoming life threatening.
 Anaphylaxis and anaphylactoid reactions have also been reported.